-Fifty-nine percent of the funding for DPH's public health services comes from federal fund sources.
+Sixty-nine percent of the funding for DPH's public health services comes from federal fund sources.
 As the federal funding for public health continues to shift toward less funding for treatment, the Department recognizes the need to strengthen its billing infrastructure and practices.
 The Department is in the process of procuring a statewide clinical billing system that will maximize revenue for our clinical services, ensuring that we can maintain critical health care needs for the citizens of Georgia.
 A new integrated WIC system will be a part of this infrastructure that will improve services to Georgians who count on this important nutrition program.

-The Department of Public Health's FY2017 Budget of \$671,753,606 is comprised of various funding sources.
-The Department's budget includes funding that is appropriated for the two administratively attached agencies; the Georgia Trauma Care Network Commission of \$16.3 million and the Brain and Spinal Trust \$1.3 million.
-The following graph illustrates the FY 2017 budget by fund source:
+The Department of Public Health's FY2016 budget of \$650,627,430 is comprised of various funding sources.
+The Department's budget includes funding that is appropriated for the two administratively attached agencies; the Georgia Trauma Care Network Commission of \$17.6 million and the Brain and Spinal Trust \$1.46 million.
+The following graph illustrates the FY 2016 budget by fund source:

 ■ The Department of Public Health budget is used to support the state public health office, the 18 district health offices and the 159 county boards of health.
 These funds provide direct support of local (district and county) public health activities.
-The FY2017 budget includes \$113M for general grant-in-aid funding, and \$25 million in state programmatic grant-in-aid and \$110 million in federal programmatic grant-in-aid funds.
-The programmatic grant-in-aid funds along with the technical support and additional resources provided by the state office are the primary funding mechanisms for several of the initiatives outlined in the strategic plan.
-For the statewide clinical and billing system, the budget plan includes the use of federal dollars and additional capital outlay funding.
+In FY2015, the department spent \$91 million in state funds for general grant-in-aid, \$25 million in state funds for programmatic grant-in-aid and \$108 million in federal funds for programmatic grant-in-aid.